cns-iu/scimaps/assets/content/macroscope/19/3/readme.md

     fifty years of previous research and a pool of 15,500 research papers that dealt with coronavirus in some way.
-Macroscopemaker André Skupin developed this knowledge map of coronavirus research early in the pandemic, using network science techniques to develop an overview of existing research.
+Macroscopemaker André Skupin developed this knowledge map of coronavirus research early in the pandemic, using network science techniques to develop an overview of existing topics.
-    Research was concentrated in nine distinct research clusters.
-Having this research “lay of the land” was useful for breaking down silos between domains.
+    Research was concentrated in nine distinct clusters.
+Having this “lay of the land” was useful for breaking down silos between domains.
 It also made it possible to build response teams with the right mix of subject matter expertise.

-    Explore the map and storyboard at [](https://bigdata.sdsu.edu/coronavirus/)https://bigdata.sdsu.edu/coronavirus/.
+    Explore the map and storyboard at https://bigdata.sdsu.edu/coronavirus.
   externalLink: https://bigdata.sdsu.edu/coronavirus](https://bigdata.sdsu.edu/coronavirus/
   references:
     - "Skupin, André.
 2023. *Coronavirus SoS*.
 In “19th Iteration (2023):